openshift-labs/cloud-native-katacoda/scenarios/debug-app/03-enable-debug.md

 ```
 oc port-forward --server https://master:8443 inventory-n-nnnn 5005
 ```

+Notice that the port-forward command keeps running in the terminal in order to forward the specified local port to the pod.

 You are all set now to start debugging using the tools of you choice.